How to Automate Email Marketing

 - Unsubscribe users who mark your emails as spam.

-- Archive or remove subscribers who haven’t engaged in 6–12 months.
+- Archive or remove subscribers who havent engaged in 612 months.

 Use double opt-in to ensure subscribers genuinely want your emails.
 This reduces spam complaints and improves engagement from day one.